GDQuest/godot-guides-v3.0/design-user-interface/gui-creation-tutorial.md

 We need one last element to complete our life bar: the gauge itself.
 Godot ships with a `TextureProgress` node that has everything we need.

 Select the Bar node and add a `TextureProgress` inside of it.
 Name it `Gauge`.
 In the inspector unfold the `Textures` section.
-Head to the FileSystem dock and drag and drop the `lifebar_bg.png` sprite onto the `Under` slot.
+Head to the FileSystem dock and drag and drop the `lifebar_bg.png` texture onto the `Under` slot.
 Do the same with the `lifebar_fill.png` image and drop it onto the `Progress` slot.
 Under the `Range` class in the inspector, change the `Value` property to `50` to see the gauge fill up.

 With only five `Control` nodes, our first bar is ready to use.